dargaCode/WebDevStudyResources/README.md

 With that in mind, here's a list of the webdev resources I've found most useful thus far.

-The topics are sorted roughly chronologically, based on [several bootcamp curricula i've gathered](https://docs.google.com/spreadsheets/d/1sF3QfsbIqvHU9voigpPKD4BavspHQ_K0GeR0Hl3JE_0/edit#gid=1911839646), as well as my own experience.
+The topics are sorted roughly chronologically, based on [several bootcamp curricula I've gathered](https://docs.google.com/spreadsheets/d/1sF3QfsbIqvHU9voigpPKD4BavspHQ_K0GeR0Hl3JE_0/edit#gid=1911839646), as well as my own experience doing things in the wrong order.

-There are some paid resources in this list, but I've only included the ones I've found valuable and I've tried to mark them clearly.
-I don't receive any referral bonuses or anything of that nature.
+There are some paid resources in this list, but I've only included the ones I've found valuable, and I've tried to mark them clearly.
+I don't receive any referral benefits or anything like that.

 ## Table of Contents
 * [Important Workflow Items](#important-workflow-items)